 - That his actions led in a predictable way to the death of your loved one.

 If those criteria are met, there is no limitation to the specific type of accident, injury, or negligent behavior that can lead to a cause of action for wrongful death.
 At Schmidt Kramer, our fatal accident trial attorneys have undertaken cases across the whole range of wrongful death claims in Pennsylvania, including such cases as:

 - Nursing home neglect and abuse

 - Medical errors

 - Physical assaults

 Are you ready to find out whether you have a cause of action?
 There is a maximum time limit for how long after a death the courts will accept a lawsuit, and each day you wait brings you closer to that limit.

-Act now by calling the Harrisburg office of Schmidt Kramer at 717-888-8888 locally or 888-476-0807 toll-free.
-We will set up a FREE consultation with an attorney with no obligation.
+Act now by calling the Harrisburg office of Schmidt Kramer at (888) 476-0807 toll-free.
+We will set up a FREE consultation with a personal injury attorney with no obligation.
 Call us today while you still have legal rights to pursue a recovery.